 Civil Engineering, Architecture, Landscape Architecture, Land Use Planning, Energy | 3,900 sf convenience store, 2,232 sf car wash, 4,559 sf fueling facility

-Our civil engineer team designed the onsite improvements including erosion control, grading, paving, storm drainage, water quality and stormwater management which employed and infiltration system with an overflow that needed to tie into a complex downstream system owned by the City of Victorville.
+The civil engineering team designed the onsite improvements including erosion control, grading, paving, storm drainage, water quality and stormwater management which employed an infiltration system with an overflow that needed to tie into a complex downstream system owned by the City of Victorville.
 Offsite improvements included curbs, gutters, sidewalks, refuse enclosure, walkways and signage.

-Our landscape architect team, created a beautiful desert setting that combined trees and shrubs and groundcover that were all drought tolerant and attractive.
-Palm trees were added for Oasis effect and the entire scheme was well received b the developer, tenant and city.
+Barghausen's landscape architects created a beautiful desert setting that combined trees and shrubs and groundcover that were all drought tolerant and attractive.
+Palm trees were added for Oasis effect and the entire scheme was well received by the developer, tenant and city.

 LAND USE PLANNING